 All six of these patients have responded to SBRT treatment with reductions in their VTs.
 Three patients experienced complete elimination and tapered off their antiarrhythmic medications.
 Another patient required an additional ablation procedure to achieve elimination.
 Another has symptoms that are controlled with medication.

 “One patient, a painter, had undergone multiple ablations, but was still experiencing multiple episodes of VT and was being shocked repeatedly by his defibrillator.
-He couldn’t paint because his arrythmia medications made his hands shake.
+He couldn’t paint because his arrhythmia medications made his hands shake.
 The SBRT program completely eliminated his ventricular tachycardia,” says Dr. Zei.

 As assessed by chest scans and clinical evaluations, these six patients have not experienced serious toxicities.
 Common side effects include fatigue, hypotension, heart failure exacerbation, among others that can be managed.
-Currently, SBRT is only offered to patients with refractory VT who have no other options, but the program may expand to include more cardiac arrythmias, such as atrial fibrillation.
+Currently, SBRT is only offered to patients with refractory VT who have no other options, but the program may expand to include more cardiac arrhythmias, such as atrial fibrillation.

 “This is the beginning of a new field in radiation medicine.
-We still need to get better at pinpointing arrythmia sources in the heart while continuing to minimize damage to the surrounding tissues, but there’s a tremendous amount of excitement that this non-invasive therapy could be a very promising option for refractory VT,” says Dr. Mak.
+We still need to get better at pinpointing arrhythmia sources in the heart while continuing to minimize damage to the surrounding tissues, but there’s a tremendous amount of excitement that this non-invasive therapy could be a very promising option for refractory VT,” says Dr. Mak.